-Freelance writing is a great way to make money while living or vacationing on a beach too!
+Freelance writing is a great way to make money while living in a van or vacationing on a beach too!

 You get many perks being a freelance writer or blogger, the biggest one being a flexible schedule.
 You can enjoy the travel lifestyle and generate income working as little or as much as you like.
 You can write early in the morning if you’re an early bird, or late at night if you like.
 Aside from when you’re writing, your time, attention, and involvement are required only when a client wants to discuss a project on the phone, although you usually can handle that task via email.